Non integrability of a self-gravitating Riemann liquid ellipsoid: Non-integrability

-\begin{pf} Such a theorem is in fact a small extension of the Morales Ramis Theorem \ref{thmmorales}.
-Suppose there is an additional meromorphic first integral $I$ (in the sense of Definition~\ref{def2}).
-We consider the curve given by
+This theorem is in fact a small extension of the Morales-Ramis Theorem \ref{thmmorales} and of the Ayoul-Zung Theorem \cite{81}; it is very similar to the one given by this author in \cite{91} for algebraic functions.